Willie Obiano: Governorship

-His tenure ended on the 17 March 2022.
+His tenure ended on 17 March 2022.
+It has been held, and arguably so, that it was Peter Obi that drafted Obiano into politics, further cementing their relationship which is traceable to their service together in Fidelity Bank.

-Corruption allegations
+Legal issues

 In late November 2021, not long after Charles Chukwuma Soludo was elected as Obiano's successor, it emerged that the Economic and Financial Crimes Commission had placed Obiano on a watchlist so it would be informed if he left the nation; Obiano had flown abroad earlier in November.
 In response to the EFCC's move, the Anambra Commissioner for Information and Public Enlightenment, Don Adinuba, stated that the EFCC had gone to a "new low" by releasing the letter placing Obiano on the list.
 Adinuba also claimed that it was well known that Obiano was planning on moving to his residence in the United States after leaving office.

 Although the EFCC did not state the reason for the watchlist placement, speculation about potential investigations in alleged corruption led journalists to investigate the finances of the Obiano administration.
 On 30 November 2021, the Peoples Gazette released an exclusive on bank documents showing that on 29 March 2017, Obiano had withdrawn over ₦4 billion from multiple Anambra security vote allocation accounts with no stated explanation.
-Adinuba rebutted that "the document...doesn’t appear genuine" and "the figures you quote look extremely ridiculous."
+Adinuba rebutted that "the document...doesn't appear genuine" and "the figures you quote look extremely ridiculous."

 Hours after Obiano left office and thus lost immunity from prosecution on 17 March 2022, he was arrested by the EFCC at the Murtala Muhammed International Airport in Lagos.
 The reason for the arrest is yet to be announced but EFCC spokesperson Wilson Uwajaren said it was connected to the watchlist placement and that Obiano was attempting to flee the nation.
 The EFCC stated that the reason for the arrest and detention of the immediate past Governor of Anambra State was to enable him account for public funds amounting to N42 billion meant for security votes and Federal Government-funded Subsidy Reinvestment Programme aka SURE-P.